This article explores the question of whether Facebook can afford to pay a dividend that yields at least 1% in 2022 and possibly 2023.

 Investors who have bought or are planning to buy Facebook’s common stocks can only gain from the price appreciation of the common stocks.

 However, this does not rule out the possibility of Facebook paying a cash dividend in the future since the company has been profitable and generating tonnes of cash.

 In fact, the chance for Facebook to pay out a cash dividend in the near future is very real given that the company has already been returning tonnes of capital to investors in the form of shares buyback.

-In this article, we will explore Facebook’s fundamentals to find out if the company can afford to pay a dividend that yields at least 1% or maybe more in 2021.
+In this article, we will explore Facebook’s fundamentals to find out if the company can afford to pay a dividend that yields at least 1% or maybe more in 2022 and 2023.